• DNDi logo

 Acoziborole

 A radical boost for sustainable elimination.
-With clinical studies underway in DRC and Guinea, this single-pill, single-dose sleeping sickness treatment could be a true game-changer for people at risk of this deadly disease.
+This single-dose sleeping sickness treatment could be a true game-changer for people at risk of this deadly disease.

 see all projects